top of page

 Panjiakou, Hebei, 2002 - Michael Yamashita

 “My goal is to keep these photographs alive,” Yamashita said.
-From capturing the beauty of the natural landscapes, to the traditions of the people living in them, Yamashita’s photographs breathed life into untold stories—many of which were lost to time marching forward.
+From capturing the sweeping beauty of the natural landscapes of Asia, to the traditions and peculiarities of the people living in them, Yamashita’s photographs breathed life into untold stories—many of which were lost to time marching forward.

-But Yamashita doesn't fear the unyielding wave of the future: “Everything has changed.
+But Yamashita doesn't fear that unyielding wave of the future: “Everything has changed.
 But the story hasn’t changed.”

 All images © Michael Yamashita